Sting - Stamina Nightblade PVE Build

-(NOTE: The light attack + spectral bow needs to have a slight delay in order to make the light attack count as the 5th light.
+NOTE: The Light Attack + Spectral Bow needs to have a slight delay in order to make the Light Attack count as the 5th light.
 IF you are having issues with this, do 4x surprise attacks instead and it will always be ready.
 Not as efficient, but much easier when practicing.
 Explained in the video)

 Back Bar: Light Attack, Arrow Barrage, Light Attack, Poison Injection, Light Attack, Dark Shade, Light Attack, Consuming Trap, weapon wwap…

 Repeat over and over and over!

-During Execute, replace your Surprise Attack ability with Killer’s Blade (25% health and under) and do not fire your bow anymore to keep up the 10% damage mitigation bonus.
+During Execute: Replace your Surprise Attack ability with Killer’s Blade (25% health and under) and do not fire your bow anymore to keep up the 10% damage mitigation bonus.

-Potions really are up to you but they DO offer a crit chance bonus AND a 20% increase to your weapon damage and recovery while give a burst of stamina back at the same time.
+Potions really are up to you but they DO offer a crit chance bonus AND a 20% increase to your weapon damage and recovery while giving a burst of stamina back at the same time.

 Food is very simple, the highest level food you can consume with 2 stats only, MAX health and MAX stamina.
-There are 3 variations of recipes but all are the same in the stats they give so your choice which one you use.
+There are 3 variations of recipes but all are the same in the stats they give so your choice of which one you use.

 Alkahest + Nirnroot + Nightshade + Fleshfly Larvae

 Artaeum Takeaway Broth – fish(20) + Torchbug Thorax(5) + Powdered Mother Of Pearl (5)